kartonfarkas/api_docs/source/suite/exports/export_status.rst

 Querying Export Status
 ======================

-Fetches the status data of an export.
-Uses the ID returned by :doc:`export_responses` or :doc:`export_registrations`.
+Fetches the status data of an export, and uses the ID returned by :doc:`export_responses` or :doc:`export_registrations` as the Export ID.

 Endpoint
 --------